odtp-org/odtp-manuals/docs/legal/licensing.md

 Component Zoo Template: The template for the Component Zoo operates under the BSD-3 license, emphasizing broad compatibility and open development.
 It's important to note that individual components within the Zoo retain their original licenses.

 ## Alternative Commercial Licensing
-Alternative commercial licensing options for the core platform and other components are available and can be negotiated through the EPFL Technology Transfer Office (https://tto.epfl.ch) or ETH Zürich Technology Transfer Office (https://ethz.ch/en/industry/transfer.html).
+Alternative commercial licensing options for the core platform and other components are available and can be negotiated through the [EPFL Technology Transfer Office](https://tto.epfl.ch) or [ETH Zürich Technology Transfer Office](https://ethz.ch/en/industry/transfer.html).